putitsimply/christian-bible-explained/luke.md

 * **Zechariah and Elizabeth**, who become the parents of **John the Baptist**.
 * **Mary**, who is told she will have a baby, Jesus.
 * Jesus’ birth in Bethlehem, with angels announcing “good news” to shepherds.\
-  Luke also includes family moments like Jesus being presented at the Temple, and a story where 12-year-old Jesus talks with teachers in Jerusalem.
+  Luke also includes family moments like Jesus being presented at the Temple[^gl-temple], and a story where 12-year-old Jesus talks with teachers in Jerusalem[^gl-jerusalem].

 **Jesus’ early life and mission**\
 Jesus is baptised by John the Baptist.
 Then Luke describes Jesus beginning his public work, teaching in synagogues and saying his mission is to bring hope to the poor, freedom to the oppressed, and healing to those who suffer.